leveste/EternalBasher/readme.md

 Mod manager GUI for DOOM Eternal, written in C# using Avalonia.

-**EternalPatchManifestLinux**
+**EternalPatchManifestGo**

-Tool that patches the build-manifest.bin file for modding purposes, rewritten in C for Linux.
+Tool that patches the build-manifest.bin file for modding purposes, rewritten in Go.

-**EternalPatcherLinux**
+**EternalPatcherGo**

-Tool that patches the DOOM Eternal executable for modding purposes, rewritten in C for Linux.
+Tool that patches the DOOM Eternal executable for modding purposes, rewritten in Go.

 **EternalResourceExtractor**